pyxherb/pbos/README.md

 # OicOS Project

-An open-source experimental operating system, including kernel and utilities.
+An open-source experimental operating system, including the kernel and utilities.